 INS & OUTS

-The Bearcats remained steady, keeping their energy and taking the lead back to 10 with a Shasha Glushkov slam less than two minutes later.
+SBU remained steady, pushing the lead back to 10 with a Shasha Glushkov slam less than two minutes later.
 The Harris got off a three before a nearly two-minute scoring lull, which was broken by an Amoako bucket in the paint.

-Parrish pushed the Greyhounds ahead with a four-point play, nailing a shot from the charity stripe after getting fouled on a dagger from three right in front of his bench.
+Parrish pushed the Greyhounds ahead with a four-point play, nailing a shot from behind the arc while getting fouled on a dagger three right in front of his bench.

 The Greyhounds finished 9-for-10 from the line in the final minute to secure the seven-point victory.